Use case #0001

 Bill payment history36/36 months on time

-Plan tier₹999/month postpaid — consistent
+Plan tier$999/month postpaid — consistent

-GST / Udyam — not applicable (salaried borrower)
+sales tax / federal tax / Udyam — not applicable (salaried borrower)

-GST registrationN/A — salaried applicant
+sales tax / federal tax registrationN/A — salaried applicant

 Udyam registrationN/A